Lexi Weeks: Prep

 Jacobus is from Cabot, Arkansas and attended Cabot High School.
 She set a national high school pole vault record in 2015 with a height of 14 feet, 7.5 inches Jacobus was honored by 2015 Arkansas Gatorade Player of the Year awards for Track and Field.

 Jacobus cleared 4.46 m in Black Springs, Arkansas and set the Pole vault American Junior record.

-Jacobus won 3 titles at 2015 Arkansas Activities Association outdoor state track and field 7A championships Pole vault in 4.27 m, 100 m hurdles in 14.97s, and Long jump in 5.37 m.
-She was runner-up to her sister Tori at the 2015 Arkansas Activities Association indoor state track and field 5A-7A championships Pole vault in 4.11 m and won 4x400 m relay with Tristyn Edgar, Tori Weeks, Jennifer Bond, Lexi Weeks in 4:03.15.
+Jacobus won 3 titles at 2015 Arkansas Activities Association outdoor state track and field 7A championships Pole vault in 4.27 m, 100 m hurdles in 14.97 s, and Long jump in 5.37 m.
+She was runner-up to her sister Tori at the 2015 Arkansas Activities Association indoor state track and field 5A-7A championships Pole vault in 4.11 m and won 4 × 400 m relay with Tristyn Edgar, Tori Weeks, Jennifer Bond, Lexi Weeks in 4:03.15.

 Jacobus finished second at 2013 Arkansas Activities Association outdoor state track and field 7A championships Pole vault in 3.66 m.
 Weeks won 2013 Arkansas Activities Association indoor state track and field 5A-7A championships pole vault in 3.76 m.